gears1763-2/WEC_power_AI-ML/README.md

 ***See license terms***

-This is [...]
+This is a project which experiments with applying artificial intelligence and machine learning (AI/ML) to the modelling of a point absorber wave energy converter (WEC).

 --------

 ## Contents

-In the directory for this project, you should find this README, a LICENSE file, and the following sub-directories:
+In the directory for this project, you should find this README, a LICENSE file, a main report `main.pdf`, and the following sub-directories:

     animations/     to hold some WEC animations

-    LaTeX/          to hold the main report (see `LaTeX/main.pdf`) bib/        to hold the source `.bib` file (bibliography) used in building the main report images/     to hold the image assets used in building the main report tex/        to hold the source `.tex` files (other than main.tex) used in building the main report

     Maple/          to hold supporting Maple worksheets
         mw/         to hold the supporting Maple worksheets in native `.mw` format pdf/        to hold the supporting Maple worksheets in `.pdf` format

-    ProteusDS/      to hold an example Proteus DS simulation (used in generating the data table)
+    ProteusDS/      to hold an example Proteus DS simulation (used in generating WEC performance data)

     Python/         to hold supporting Python scripts and C extensions data/       to hold the data table, `numpy` binaries, etc.